denismo/DynamoFS/README.md

 **Note**: This project is in its early R&D stage.
 Various designs and implementation strategies are being tried for file system operations so any mission-critical usage is not yet recommended.
 However, the implementation is already almost POSIX-compliant (only 9 out of 1957 from the [fstest](http://www.tuxera.com/community/posix-test-suite/) test suite are failing).
+The unsupported commands are some rarely used options of the "chmod" command.

 However, the behavior during concurrent access to the same files or directories by different clients (different server instances) is not well handled at the moment and may result in inconsistent results.
-Also, locking is not supported yet.
+Also, file locking (the "lock" call) is not supported yet.

 License
 =======